-In Washington, timberland owners pay a 5 percent excise tax on the stumpage value when timber is harvested.
+In Washington, timberland owners pay a 5 percent excise tax on the stumpage value (the price paid for standing trees intended for harvest) when timber is harvested.
 The revenue is split, with 4 percent going to the county where harvest occurs and 1 percent to the state general fund.
-Distributions of the timber excise tax in 2010 produced about \$1 million for Cowlitz County and about \$423,000 for Clark County (Washington Department of Revenue 2010a).
+Distributions of the timber excise tax in 2014 produced about \$3.5 million for Cowlitz County and about \$1 million for Clark County (Washington Department of Revenue 2014b).